JacobReyes327/ECE-230L-Team20-Lab10/README.md

 | Question 3 | Your answers to the question | 25% |

 ## Lab Questions
+### Lab Summary
+In this lab we designed three different kinds of flip-flops.
+We initally started by building a D-flip-flop, and

 ### What is different between edge and level sensitive circuits?